joyent/conch-api/docs/validation/TestingValidations.md

 - Test whether the validation builds.
 - Tests whether the validations defines the required `name`, `version`, and `description` attributes.
-- For each case, test whether the validation dies if `dies => 1` is specified in the case, or lives and produces the expected number of successful and failing validation results.

 The required arguments are the Conch Validation module as a string, keyword arguments specifying optional models available to the Validation, and a keyword